Nizar Najib: Political career

-He was UMNO Youth Chief of Jalan Daud Branch, Kampung Baru zone in Titiwangsa.

-Nizar is the UMNO Youth Chief of Pekan since 2018.
+Nizar's early entry into politics was as an UMNO Youth Chief of Jalan Daud Branch, Kampung Baru within the Titiwangsa division, led by the current UMNO Vice President Johari Abdul Ghani.
+In 2018, Nizar became the UMNO Youth Chief of Pekan, a peerage division led by his family for the past 6 decades, including his grandfather Abdul Razak Hussein, and his father Najib Razak who were both ex-prime ministers of Malaysia.
+Currently, he sits as the Vice Division Chief of Pekan.

-He has been coined as a potential Barisan Nasional candidate of the 2020 Chini by-election, before the party decided to nominate Mohd Sharim Md Zain.
+Nizar was first coined as a potential Barisan Nasional candidate of the 2020 Chini by-election, before the party decided to nominate Mohd Sharim Md Zain.
 In the 2022 Malaysian general election, after speculation that Nizar might be contesting his first election in Pekan in place of his father, who has recently sentenced to jail, he instead were selected by his party to contest the state seat of Peramu Jaya in the 2022 Pahang state election.
 He won the seat, defeating 3 other candidates with a majority of 7,823 votes.

 In the Pahang coalition government between BN and Pakatan Harapan after the 2022 election, Nizar was appointed state EXCO member under portfolio of investment, industries, science, technology and innovation.

 Personal life

-Nizar is the son of the sixth Prime Minister of Malaysia, Datuk Seri Najib Tun Razak with his first wife, Tengku Puteri Zainah Tengku Eskandar.
-He is the eldest of five siblings, including the two children of Najib's second wife Rosmah Mansor.
-His younger brother Nazifuddin Najib is a businessman and secretary-general of Olympic Council of Malaysia (OCM) since 2018.

-He has worked as a consultant and accountant, residing in Jalan Maktab, Kuala Lumpur.
-He is married to Nur Sharmila Shaheen, the daughter of Wanita UMNO exco member Maznah Hamid in 2004, with five children.
+Nizar resides in Jalan Maktab, Kuala Lumpur.
+He is married to Nur Sharmila Shaheen, the daughter of UMNO Women National EXCO member Maznah Hamid in 2004, with five children.

+Controversies

 On 18 November 2020, Nizar was ordered to pay RM13.16 million in unpaid taxes from 2011 to the Malaysia Inland Revenue Board by the Shah Alam High Court.